AngeloFilaseta/ds-rt-2024-colloquium-slides/content/index.md

   - A **graphical representation** is highly beneficial for visualizing how a system evolves over time.

 - *Interaction* is another key aspect;
-  - essential functionalities could be *pausing*, *resuming*, *focusing on specific* parts of the simulation...
+  - essential functionalities may be *pausing*, *resuming*, *focusing on specific* parts of the simulation...

 {{% multicol %}}
 {{% col class="text-center"%}}